 whichever is larger.

 This means that the annual power output (kWh) of a PV system can be no greater than 120% of the total customer usage from the previous 12 months.
-Any applications that come in over the 120% rule will be declined and asked to adjust system size accordingly.
+Any applications over the 120% rule will be declined and asked to adjust the system size accordingly.
 Consumption is calculated at the time of application review by using the previous 12 months of usage.
-If 12 months of usage is not available, then the average of the available months will be used instead (minimum of 4 months is required).
+If 12 months of usage is unavailable, then the average of the available months will be used instead (a minimum of 4 months is required).
+New construction defaults to the default system size caps of 10 kW for residential and 25 kW for commercial.

 - What happens at night?